The best probiotics after antibiotics

 The bacteria in your gut produce numerous brain chemicals related to mood, cognition, and emotion, such as serotonin and dopamine

-A healthy bacteria population is linked with reduced disease risks and improved mental health
+A healthy bacteria population is linked with reduced illness risks and improved mental health

 A strong gut microbiome may improve cognition, including memory and learning

 Thankfully, there are several ways to improve gut microbiota and speed up your guts recovery after antibiotics.

 Yes, you can take probiotics with antibiotics.
 But, if you want to learn how to reverse the effects of antibiotics or how to increase your gut health after antibiotics, talk to your doctor first.
-Diet, supplements, and lifestyle can all affect your gut, and you want to ensure any health strategies you choose won’t negatively impact the infection you’re trying to treat.
+Diet, supplements, and lifestyle can all affect your gut, and you want to ensure any health strategies you choose won’t negatively impact the infection you’re trying to mend.

 Likewise, make sure you finish your round of antibiotics as instructed by your medical care professional.
-If you stop taking your antibiotics before your full dose is completed, it can cause a resurgence in your infection and may prolong your treatment time (and worsen your gut health).
+If you stop taking your antibiotics before your full dose is completed, it can cause a resurgence in your infection and may prolong how long you need to take them (and worsen your gut health).